parubok/multiline-label/README.md

 panel.add(label); // add label to its parent container
 ```

 A demo application is provided.
-See `org.swingk.text.multiline.demo.Demo`.
+See `io.github.parubok.text.multiline.demo.Demo`.

-This library is packaged as a Java 9 module `org.swingk.text.multiline` (with a single dependency on a system module `java.desktop`).
+This library is packaged as a Java 9 module `io.github.parubok.text.multiline` (with a single dependency on a system module `java.desktop`).

 This project has no external dependencies (except JUnit 5, for testing).